 White blood cells are also an important part of the immune system.
 They are more like a patrol unit located in blood vessels and lymphatic vessels.
-As long as they find the target, they will launch an attack, increase the attack as much as possible, and send out warnings to other types of cells.
-Like combat troops, they can distinguish between internal cells and invaders-when your body needs cleaning, they will remove dead and defective cells.
+As long as they find the target, they will launch an attack, increase the attack as much as possible, and issue warnings to other types of cells.
+Like combat troops, they can distinguish internal cells from invaders-when your body needs to be cleaned, they will remove dead and defective cells.

 If you are still indifferent about why you should strengthen your immune system, perhaps, you should wonder why some persons are less susceptible to certain communicable diseases.
 You should also deliberate on why some conditions, such as chickenpox, can only infect your body once.
 Overall, these factors boil down to the level of antigens you have in your system.